caymusman/classic/README.md

-# classic-page
+# classic
-a classic 2020 website page with minimal js
+a classic 2021 website page with minimal js
+Responsive and modern design